Hadrian767-UT/UT-mobile-basetools/PORTING.md

 In first, download [MT Manager](https://github.com/Hadrian767-UT/UT-mobile-basetools/blob/main/MT%20Manager.apk)

-And after, download the [APKs for porting](https://github.com/Hadrian767-UT/UT-mobile-basetools/tree/main/GMS-APKs) (download the apk that your data.win use, if any APK is missing, write in issues)
+And after, download the [APKs for porting](https://github.com/Hadrian767-UT/UT-mobile-basetools/tree/main/GMS-APKs) (download the apk that your data.win use, if any APK is missing, write in issues, sending your data.win and the missing GMS APK)

-After download and install MT Manager, create an folder in any local with any name
+After download and install **MT Manager**, create an folder in any local with any name

-Copy the data.win, the locale folder and the APK for the GMS of you data.win.
+Copy the **data.win**, the **locale/** folder and the APK for the GMS of you data.win.

+Rename the **data.win** to **game.droid**